gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 The term "include" is used in two different contexts in Terragrunt.

 1. **Include in configuration**: This is when one configuration file is included as partial configuration in another configuration file.
 This is done using the [include block](/docs/reference/config-blocks-and-attributes#include) in Terragrunt configuration files.
-2. **Include in the Runner Queue**: This is when a unit is included in the Runner Queue.
-There are multiple ways for a unit to be included in the Runner Queue.
+2. **Include in the Run Queue**: This is when a unit is included in the Run Queue.
+There are multiple ways for a unit to be included in the Run Queue.

 ### Exclude

-The term "exclude" is only used in the context of excluding units from the Runner Queue.
+The term "exclude" is only used in the context of excluding units from the Run Queue.

 ### Variable